tankarageldi/image-recognizer/README.md

 ## Dataset

 The CIFAR-10 dataset is used for training and evaluating the model.
-It consists of 60,000 32x32 color images in 10 different classes (classes = 'airplane', 'automobile', 'bird', 'cat', 'deer', 'dog', 'frog', 'horse', 'ship', 'truck').
+It consists of 60,000 32x32 color images in 10 different classes.